One Lagos Night: Release and reception

-It first screened at the Nollywood Week, Paris on 10 May 2021 where it was one of the 9 officially selected feature films to screen at the international film festival where it was allotted the closing film slot at the film festival.
-After that, Netflix acquired the exclusive rights to the film where in premiered on the platform on the 29 May 2021.
+It first screened at the Nollywood Week, Paris on 10 May 2021.
+It was one of the 9 officially selected feature films to screen at the international film festival where it was allotted the closing film slot at the film festival.
+After that, Netflix acquired the exclusive rights to the film where it premiered on the platform on 29 May 2021.
 It received great reviews from critics like Filmrats.